openkim/kliff/README.md

-# The Interatomic Potential Package (TIPP)
+# KIM-based Learning Integrated Fitting Framework

-TIPP is an interatomic potential fitting library that can be used to fit physics-motivated (PM) models and machine learning potentials such as the Aritifical Neural Network (ANN) models.
+KLIFF is an interatomic potential fitting library that can be used to fit physics-motivated (PM) models and machine learning potentials such as the Aritifical Neural Network (ANN) models.

-## Why you want to use TIPP (or don't use it)
+## Why you want to use KLIFF (or don't use it)

 - Interacting seamlessly with[ KIM](https://openkim.org), the fitted model can be readily used in simulation codes such as LAMMPS and ASE via the `KIM API`
 - Creating mixed PM and ANN models